Best Traditional Taverns in Athens: A Local’s Guide

 Sokratous 9 &, Theatrou, Athens

 Here, the simplicity of the menu belies the depth of the experience.
 With only a handful of dishes available daily, based on what’s fresh and in season, Diporto champions the art of home cooking.
-The taverna is open to the public from 10 in the morning, but the dishes run out fast especially during the summer season.
-Getting a table here might be a challenge – if you do find one, consider yourself in luck.
+The taverna is open to the public from 10 in the morning, but the dishes run out fast, especially during the summer season.
+Getting a table here might be a challenge – if you find one, consider yourself in luck.

-Diporto is closed on Sundays, on weekdays it is open until 7PM but again you can never guarantee finding a table, but do try your luck.
+Diporto is closed on Sundays.
+On weekdays, it is open until 7 PM, but again, you can never guarantee that you will find a table, so try your luck.

 Krasopoulio Tou Kokora – Cozy Greek Tavern